kubernetes-sigs/kueue/site/content/en/docs/concepts/_index.md

 ### Queueing

-_Queueing_ is the state of a Workload since the time it is created until it Kueue admits it on a ClusterQueue.
+_Queueing_ is the state of a Workload since the time it is created until Kueue admits it on a ClusterQueue.
 Typically, the Workload will compete with other Workloads for available quota based on the fair sharing rules of the ClusterQueue.